AaronM04/school/m103l/mod4_paper.md

             ###

-...methylisothiazolinone is hydrophilic and so does not penetrate well into the skin (###cite), Du, et al., 2002 - http://www.jneurosci.org/content/22/17/7408.full (in References)
+...methylisothiazolinone is hydrophilic and so does not penetrate well into the skin (###cite),

-Results:
-    Data:
-        Part I (Neurite outgrowth):

-        Part II (Western blot):
-            neurite count for these cells

-            % confluence

-            (protein count - already in .doc)

-Discussion:
-    are the results significant? no
-    why didn't we get the results we expected? chambered slides:
-            ###
-        -/+ NGF:
-            possibly we gave the cells normal media instead of diff. media

-        Western blot:
-            why two tubulin bands?
-            why no actin? possibly the ### (the anti-actin Ab) didn't work or was degraded

 Materials & Methods:
     (no Materials section; just include information inline)